 Our previous licenses included over 100 "micro" requirements that we were obliged to fulfill.
 Thirteen years later, many of these conditions bear little or no relationship to the realities we face today.
 The burden of micro-regulation prevents us from being as nimble and flexible as we need to be to meet the changing needs and demands of our audiences.

-In our application, we have requested reduced conditions of licence in a number of different areas.
-This is not about reducing our commitments to these genres or to the production community that creates them.
+In our application, we requested reduced conditions of licence in a number of different areas.
+This was not about reducing our commitments to these genres or to the production community that creates them.
 We are not getting out of these genres.
-This is about way in which we can deliver service to Canadians.
+This was about the way in which we can deliver service to Canadians.

 The CRTC has already adopted a streamlined regulatory approach for other broadcasters in recent licence renewal decisions.
 It implemented streamlined programming requirements through the group-based licence renewals for private English-language television broadcasters in 2011 and granted private French-language television broadcasters programming flexibility in their licence renewal decision earlier this year.